Postgraduate Course: Understanding Environment and Development (PGGE11187)

 |Additional Information (Assessment)

 ||Course assessment will involve two tasks:

 1. Group presentation (40% of total course mark)

 2. Individual essay (60% of the total course mark)

 On completion of this course, the student will be able to:

-- Learn to appreciate the interrelated and contested nature of environment and development issues;
+- Learn to appreciate the interrelated and political nature of environment and development issues

-- Learn to use key academic theory and debate to engage with environment and development issues;
+- Learn of the current key academic theory and debate in relation to environment and development issues

 |Graduate Attributes and Skills

 © Copyright 2016 The University of Edinburgh - 3 February 2017 4:55 am